KwanLab/Autometa/docs/source/running-autometa-nextflow-workflow.rst

 Data preparation
 ################

-Autometa takes contigs as input, so you need to have previously assembled your shotgun metagenome.
+Metagenome Assembly
+*******************

+You will first need to assemble your shotgun metagenome, to provide to Autometa as input.

-The following workflow is recommended:
+The following is a typical workflow for metagenome assembly:

 #.
-Trim adapter sequences from the reads.
+Trim adapter sequences from the reads

    * We usually use Trimmomatic_.

 #.
-Quality check of reads to make sure that the adapters have been removed.
+Quality check the trimmed reads to ensure the adapters have been removed

    * We usually use FastQC_.

 #.
-Assemble the trimmed reads.
+Assemble the trimmed reads

    * We usually use MetaSPAdes which is a part of the SPAdes_ package.

 #.
-An optional thing to do here would be to check the quality of your assembly as well.
-This would give you a variety of assembly statistics one of which is N50 which will be useful in selecting the cutoff value during the Autometa length-filter step.
+Check the quality of your assembly (Optional)

    * We usually use metaQuast_ for this (use ``--min-contig 1`` option to get an accurate N50).
+    This tool can compute a variety of assembly statistics one of which is N50.
+    This can often be useful for selecting an appropriate length cutoff value for pre-processing the metagenome.

 Preparing a Sample Sheet